How To Date A Deck of Playing Cards (USPC)

 Narrowing Down Dates

-As you'll see, you're given a range of dates.
+As you'll see, a range of dates sits in front of you.
 Now you must use your powers of reasoning & deduction to narrow down your choices to a single date.

-For instance, we know Jerry's Nugget Casino opened in 1964, so these cards were not printed in 1909, 1930 or 1950.
-Furthermore, if you look at the tuck box of a Jerry's Nugget deck, you'll see it comes with a US.
+For instance, we know Jerry's Nugget Casino opened in 1964, eliminating 1909, 1930, and 1950.
+Furthermore, if you look at the tuck box of a Jerry's Nugget deck, you'll see it comes with the US.
 Playing Card Co. perforated label.
 These types of labels were used roughly between 1965 and 1975.
 Therefore, 1990 and 2010 are out.
-That leaves 1970, which is exactly the year these cards were printed.
+That leaves 1970, which is precisely the year these cards were printed.

 NOTE: This chart is not perfect!
 There are plenty of instances where dates don't match up. :(